Skip to content

 stack.js

-// JavaScript does not have a built-in stack class, so Array can be used as a stack
+// JavaScript does not have a built-in stack class, can use Array as a stack

 const stack = [];